Great Whernside: Access

 Until 1997 no public right of way was established to the summit of Great Whernside.
 In that year two public footpaths were registered, one from Kettlewell in Wharfedale to the summit and one along the summit ridge.
 Following the Countryside and Rights of Way Act 2000 large parts of the fell became open access land.
 Great Whernside can be ascended from Kettlewell, or by a shorter route above Park Rash on the minor road from Kettlewell to Coverdale.
 It can also be ascended by a longer, less popular, route from Scar House Reservoir.
 Routes from the East are often boggy even after prolonged dry weather.

 Surroundings

 Little Whernside, 2.5 mi northeast of Great Whernside, forms the watershed between Coverdale and Nidderdale.

 Hag Dyke, halfway between Kettlewell and the summit, is a hostel run by 1st Ben Rhydding Scout Group in Ilkley.

-The fell is the site of several aircraft crashes.
+The fell has been the site of several aircraft crashes.

 Tor Dike (situated on the north western flank) is an earthwork with ditch and rampart constructed in the limestone.
 It appears to have been built either by Iron Age tribes, perhaps in the 1st century AD, to protect themselves from the invading Romans, or in the Dark Ages.